In this post, I show using a fictitious example why real-time systems are defined by their worst-case timing rather than their average-case timing.

 “Warn” if not ready – non-blocking state test

 After being yelled at a few times, the barista has decided to warn the customer.
-This allows the customer to evaluate whether they will meet their deadline if they wait for coffee ((In code, this would be a
+This allows the customer to evaluate whether they will meet their deadline if they wait for coffee1.

 In general, your customers are now fairly happy: the try to obtain a coffee and will be warned if they cannot be immediately served so they can go catch their plane, train or automobile, or do whatever else they want to do while waiting.